 The worked example above reveals an important and often misunderstood aspect of how VAT operates in practice.

-The customer — the final consumer — pays a total VAT of AED 37.50 (5% of the retailer’s sale price of AED 750).
+The final consumer pays total VAT of AED 37.50 (5% of the retailer’s sale price of AED 750).
 However, the retailer only remits AED 15.00 to the government as their net VAT liability.

-This is not a discrepancy — it is exactly how VAT is designed to work.
-The remaining AED 22.50 has already been collected and paid to the government at earlier stages of the production and distribution chain by the producer, manufacturer, distributor, and wholesaler respectively.
+This isn’t a discrepancy, it’s exactly how VAT is designed to work.
+The remaining AED 22.50 has already been collected and paid to the government at earlier stages by the producer, manufacturer, distributor, and wholesaler respectively.

-This total is exactly equal to the VAT paid by the final customer.
-By the time the retailer remits their portion, the government has collectively received the full VAT amount from all parties in the chain — each contributing only the tax attributable to the value they added.
+Adding all the net VAT liabilities together: AED 5.00 + AED 7.50 + AED 5.00 + AED 5.00 + AED 15.00 = AED 37.50, exactly equal to the VAT paid by the final customer.
+By the time the retailer remits their portion, the government has collectively received the full VAT amount from all parties in the chain, each contributing only the tax attributable to the value they added.

 Key Principles to Take Away